Peat swamp forest: Formation

+South East Asia

 Inland and coastal peat differ greatly in their age, where coastal peat formed during the mid Holocene, about 8000 years ago.
 Inland peat formed much earlier during the Late Pleistocene, more than 26000 BP.
-Coastal peat formation is highly affected by the sea level rise with strong accumulation around 8-4000 BP when El Nino is less intense.
+Coastal peat formation is highly affected by the sea level rise with strong accumulation around 8-4000 BP when El Niño is less intense.
 Because the Sunda Shelf is tectonically stable, the sea level change in this area is only affected by the eustatic sea level, and during the glacial period the Karimata Strait dried, causing Asian Peninsula, Sumatra, Borneo and Java to become connected.
 After the Last Glacial Maximum, this coastline moved inland as the ice sheet melted, and finally reached the level of modern coastline around 8500 BP.
 Thus, the oldest age of coastal peat in this region is less than 8500 years old.